 - Vietnam, geographically, is key.
-Vietnam is a critical part of the typical SEA loop.
+Vietnam is a critical part of the typical Southeast Asia (SEA) loop.
 Getting the visa right for Vietnam can literally make for smooth sailing in Vietnam.
 Metaphorically, it’s just nice to limit complications.
 Let’s be proactive.
 Right, fellow travellers?

 - Flexibility.
 The e-Visa allows you another visa option to best suit your trip style.
 If you’re a digital nomad and require multiple entries, perhaps the “multiple-entry visa” is still your best option.
 If you’re backpacking through, however, and collecting countries like a boss, then the e-Visa (as a single entry) might make the most sense.

 - Trustworthiness.
 Getting a visa before departure for Vietnam can save you from potential scams at the border when you land.
-By applying through the Vietnam Government immigration website (or through Sherpa, shameless plug), you can be assured that you have the right visa for your trip, at the right price, done correctly, once.
+By applying through the official website or through Sherpa, you can be assured that you have the right visa for your trip, at the right price, done correctly, only once.

 Okay, Sherpa – what’s the verdict?

 At Sherpa, we’re travellers, too.
 Our own Chief Product Officer at Sherpa had his struggles with the Vietnam visa a few years back.
 We’re happy to provide the right information and make the process of travel as easy as can be.
 We really do want you to focus on your journey, not the logistics needed before you even get started.
-That’s why we’ve made the process simplified through the app.
-All you need is a photocopy of your passport.
+That’s why we’ve made the process even more simplified.
+All you need is a picture of your passport.
 Can you take a selfie?
-Cool – then you can get a passport photo by using the Sherpa app and the camera on your phone.
+Cool – then you can get a passport-style photo by using Sherpa and the camera on your mobile.
 Yes, really.
 We walk you through the photo requirements and make sure it won’t be rejected.
-In short, the e-Visa is a great development in Southeast Asia travel, and we’re happy to be able to offer it for four of the citizenships included.
-To check out up-to-date visa and vaccination information for your citizenship, you can download the app.
+In short, the e-Visa is a great development in Southeast Asia travel, and we’re happy to offer it.